 Location: Jr. Camana 900, Cercado de Lima | Google Maps

 Because everything is obviously better with a map :

-Disclaimer : this list of restaurants located in Lima is solely based on our own opinion.
-We weren’t paid to advertise any of the businesses, and we plan on adding new restaurants as we discover them.
+Disclaimer : this list of Lima restaurants located is solely based on our own opinion.
+We weren’t paid to advertise any of the businesses, and we plan on adding new restaurants in Lima as we discover them.
 So, if a restaurant isn’t listed it either means : we don’t feel comfortable recommending it; we don’t consider the menu to be mainly Peruvian; we haven’t dined there yet!
-But please don’t hesitate to write us if you have a question about a restaurant that is not listed if you’d like to know why.
+But please don’t hesitate to write us if you have a question about a restaurant in Lima that is not listed if you’d like to know why.